oVirt/ovirt-site/source/node/plugins.html.md

 #### For End User

-*   Tool for injecting plugins based on edit-node/edit-livecd code: node-plugin-tool
+*   Tool for injecting plugins based on edit-livecd code: edit-node
-*   node-plugin-tool should handle the following tasks:
+*   edit-node should handle the following tasks:
     -   validation of the plugin by checking the metadata/kickstart for syntax/policy errors
     -   validation of rpm signatures using a set of valid certificates that are bundled with the tool
     -   resolution of dependencies that need to be included from an external repository
         -   For example, plugin foo requires tog-pegasus, so download that from the Fedora yum repository
-*   n-p-t should also be capable of operating in two modes:
+*   edit-node should also be capable of operating in two modes:
     -   offline ISO editing mode for v1 feature
         -   this will use edit-livecd functionality to crack up the ISO, chroot it and perform local operations
     -   online plugin injection mode for v2 feature
         -   this will use a control channel (SSH or Matahari perhaps) to interact with and run live operations on the Node
-*   To determine dependency resolution deltas, the n-p-t must either use the rpm database of the offline Node ISO or the live running Node. yumdownloader can be used from the host running n-p-t to download dependencies and then bundle those dependencies with the plugin tarball for installation either on the offline or online image
+*   To determine dependency resolution deltas, edit-node must either use the rpm database of the offline Node ISO or the live running Node. yumdownloader can be used from the host running edit-node to download dependencies and then bundle those dependencies with the plugin tarball for installation either on the offline or online image
-*   n-p-t will also create manifests for all changes
+*   edit-node will also create manifests for all changes
     -   During oVirt Node ISO creation, a set of manifests are created for rpm and file manifests
     -   During plugin injection (either online or offline), manifest deltas should be created and persisted to either the ISO image or to the persistent config store (remote or local disk) so that a record of all changes to the image from every plugin can be tracked by date.
     -   These manifests should also contain listing of all config changes made from the metadata instructions